MY WONDERFUL WORLD CAMPAIGN

 Print PSAs in various sizes and topics were all included on a CD which was sent to the nation’s leading magazines and newspapers.

-The campaign’s call to action was to visit a Web site, Mywonderfulworld.org, to provide resources to help kids become smarter about their world, including ways for people to test their global IQs.
+The campaign’s call to action was to visit a special Web site, which provided resources to help kids become smarter about their world, including ways for people to test their global IQs.
 The site also includes tools for communicating the importance of geography literacy to policymakers and educators.

 This was one of the most successful campaigns we have distributed, generating $13.5 million in value with TV accounting for $11.5 million.
 It outperformed the other two best TV PSA campaigns selected from 38 campaigns we distributed and evaluated for 12 months.
-It was aired on radio and TV 74,542 times, and generated 153 million Gross Impressions.
+The campaign aired on radio and TV 74,542 times, resulting in 153 million Gross Impressions.